Top

 Divorce is often one of life’s most challenging and emotionally charged experiences.
 Navigating the legal separation process involves many critical decisions, such as the division of marital assets, arranging child custody, drafting settlements, and securing your financial future.
 Seeking guidance from a knowledgeable divorce attorney in Burlington ensures you address every detail, from parental rights to protecting your interests in your home and investments.
 Approaching these issues with experienced assistance can stave off future disputes and reduce the likelihood of returning to court to modify arrangements, like child custody and child support.

-At Ryder & Phelps, P.C., our team of dedicated divorce lawyers brings decades of experience in family law and advanced training in mediation.
+At Ryder & Phelps, P.C., our team of dedicated Middlesex County divorce lawyers brings decades of experience in family law and advanced training in mediation.
 We also serve as Guardians ad Litem and special masters in the courts, roles that underline our commitment to the best interests of children and resolving complex legal situations.
 These positions have given us invaluable experience and deep familiarity with the processes and standards applied by the Middlesex Probate and Family Court.
 All our knowledge is brought to bear to benefit you in every aspect of your divorce proceedings.

-As a locally based divorce law firm serving Burlington, our attorneys possess local insight into court proceedings and the challenges families in the area may face.
+Based in Burlington, our attorneys possess local insight into court proceedings and the challenges families in the area may face.
 We often represent clients living or working in Burlington neighborhoods, and we understand the concerns unique to this community.
 Our connections with Middlesex Probate and Family Court judges and administrators help us navigate cases efficiently, offering practical and locally relevant advice.
 Whether your case involves real estate in Burlington or parental issues connected to the Burlington Public Schools, we guide every decision by combining a thorough knowledge of Massachusetts law with strong community awareness in Middlesex County.
 Our tailored approach reflects both the needs of local families and the nuances of the Burlington area.

 Facing an impending divorce?
 Discuss your needs with a divorce attorney at Ryder & Phelps, P.C. in an introductory consultation.
 Send us an email through our contact page or call (978) 381-1660.
 We serve clients throughout Massachusetts and New Hampshire.